Thursday, December 29, 2022

 Today, we have Cognitive Behavioral Therapy.
 "CBT aims to help people become aware of when they make negative interpretations, and of behavioral patterns which reinforce the distorted thinking.
 Cognitive therapy helps people to develop alternative ways of thinking and behaving which aims to reduce their psychological distress."

 Jesus comes to save me from my psychological distress.
+From any catastrophic thinking.
 Thomas Merton writes:

 God, "save me from myself.
 Save me from my own, private, poisonous urge to change everything, to act without reason, to move for movement’s sake, to unsettle everything You have ordained.
 Let me rest in Your will and be silent.
 Then the light of Your joy will warm my life.
 Its fire will burn in my heart and shine for your glory.
 This is what I live for."
 (Merton, A Book of Hours)